claudefunston/mc_auto_setup/README.md

 #### Program-specific notes:
 * Vagrant should have given you a private key to log in via ssh.
 The default password is `vagrant`, but if you are asked for this something may be wrong with your setup.
 This password can also be used if you lock yourself out of SSH.
+* Access to physical machine files: The folder in which you kept `Vagrantfile` is accessible from the VM, and is mounted at `/vagrant` in there.
+Files are shared and synced in both directions.
 * If using Visual Studio Code with NVIDIA: graphics oddities may appear when changing focus windows/moving things around.
 To fix it:
     * NVIDIA Control Panel &rarr; Manage 3D Settings &rarr; Program Settings &rarr; Antialising - FXAA: set to "Off".
 Then restart VSCode.